How To Create a Talent Management Strategy

 7. Identify ways to improve company culture

-When building your talent management strategy, company culture should always be a focus.
+When building your talent management strategy, workplace culture should always be a focus.
 By prioritizing culture as part of your strategy, your mission and values can guide everyday decisions and actions.

 Here are a few actions your business can take to improve culture: